+- (1) Passed away on January 7, 2000

-(1)Member of audit committee (2)Member of compensation committee
+- (2) Member of audit committee

+- (3) Member of compensation committee

-Mr. Peter Chen co-founded PC-Tel in March 1994 and has served as Chief Executive Officer and Chairman of the Board, since PC-Tel's inception.
+Mr. Peter Chen co-founded PCTEL in March 1994 and has served as Chief Executive Officer and Chairman of the Board since PCTEL's inception.
 Mr. Chen is also the cousin of one of our directors, Dr. Mike Min-Chu Chen.
-Mr. Chen has over 14 years experience in data communications and modem development at Digicom Systems, Inc. (a company which he co-founded), Cermetek, Inc., and Anderson-Jacobson, Inc., all data communications companies.
+Mr. Chen has over 14 years experience in data communications and modem development at Digicom Systems, Inc. (a company which he co-founded), Cermetek, Inc. and Anderson-Jacobson, Inc., all data communications companies.
 Mr. Chen has a Bachelor of Science in Control Engineering from National Chiao-Tung University, Taiwan, and holds a Master of Science in Electrical Engineering from Arizona State University.

-Mr. William F. Roach has been the President and the Chief Operations Officer of PC-Tel since August 1999.
-From January 1997 until joining PC-Tel, Mr. Roach served as a Senior Vice President, Worldwide Sales and Marketing for Maxtor Corporation, a data storage company, from November 1996 to January 1997 as Executive Vice President for Worldwide Marketing for Wyle Electronics, an electronic component distribution company, and from September 1989 to December 1996, as Executive Vice President, Worldwide Sales, for Quantum Corporation, a data storage company.
+Mr. William F. Roach has been the President and the Chief Operating Officer of PCTEL since August 1999.
+From January 1997 until joining PCTEL, Mr. Roach served as a Senior Vice President, Worldwide Sales and Marketing for Maxtor Corporation, a data storage company, from November 1996 to January 1997 as Executive Vice President for Worldwide Marketing for Wyle Electronics, an electronic component distribution company, and from 1989 to November 1996, as Executive Vice President, Worldwide Sales, for Quantum Corporation, a data storage company.
 Mr. Roach received a Bachelor of Science in Industrial Economics from Purdue University.

-Mr. Andrew D. Wahl has been the Vice President of Finance and Chief Financial Officer of PC-Tel since January 1997.
+Mr. Andrew D. Wahl has been the Vice President of Finance and Chief Financial Officer of PCTEL since January 1997.
 From March 1995 to April 1996, Mr. Wahl served as Chief Financial Officer and, from April 1996 to January 1997, as President and Chief Executive Officer for Designs for Education, Inc., an apparel company.
-From April 1993 to March 1995, Mr. Wahl served as Chief Financial and Operations Officer for StarBase Corporation, an object-oriented database developer.
+From 1993 to March 1995, Mr. Wahl served as Chief Financial and Operations Officer for StarBase Corporation, an object-oriented database developer.
 Prior to that, Mr. Wahl held various senior positions in general management, finance and management consulting.
 Mr. Wahl received a Bachelor of Arts in Political Science from Villanova University and a Master in Business Administration in Accounting from Rutgers University.

-Mr. Steve Manuel has been Vice President of Marketing of PC-Tel since September 1997.
+Mr. Steven J. Manuel has been Vice President of Marketing of PCTEL since September 1997.
 Prior to that, Mr. Manuel served as Vice President of Sales between January 1997 and September 1997.
-From March 1992 to June 1995, he worked at Logitech, Inc., a computer input devices company, where he served as the Strategic Original Equipment Manufacturer Account Development Manager and the Director of Original Equipment

-Manufacturer Sales and Marketing for the Imaging Division from June 1995 to January 1997.
-At Logitech, Inc., Mr. Manuel was initially responsible for worldwide account management for numerous original equipment manufacturer customers, and later worldwide sales and sales strategy development and implementation.
+From March 1992 to January 1997 he worked at Logitech, Inc., a computer input devices company, where he served as the Strategic OEM Account Development Manager and the Director of OEM Sales and Marketing for the Imaging Division from June 1995 to January 1997.
+At Logitech, Inc., Mr. Manuel was initially responsible for worldwide account management for numerous OEM customers, and later worldwide sales and sales strategy development and implementation.
 Mr. Manuel received an Associate of Science from Control Data Institute.

-Mr. Frank V. Reo has been PC-Tel's Vice President of Business Development since February 1998.
+Mr. Frank V. Reo had been PCTEL's Vice President of Business Development from February 1998 to January 7, 2000.
 From February 1993 to February 1998, Mr. Reo served initially as Manager and later as Director of Business Development for the modem group at Cirrus Logic, a semiconductor company.
 In this position, he was responsible for product marketing, business development and applications engineering.
 Mr. Reo is a graduate in electronic engineering from Philco Technical Institute, Philadelphia.